kvande/docker-img/compose/gitlab/Readme.md

 ### 3] Create runner(s):
 * pull the latest image `docker pull gitlab/gitlab-runner`
 * change the name in the compose file, like .....-runner-one
+* then run:
-* then run `docker-compose -f "docker-compose-runner-dotnet6-pwsh.yml" up -d`
+ `docker-compose -f "docker-compose-runner-dotnet6-pwsh.yml" build --no-cache &&  docker-compose -f "docker-compose-runner-dotnet6-pwsh.yml" up -d`
 * use dotnetcore, or dotnetcore with powershell core if such containers are needed
 * neglect 'WARNING: Found orphan containers' message